Decolonization: Belgium

 Belgium's empire began with the annexation of the Congo in 1908 in response to international pressure to bring an end to the terrible atrocities that had taken place under King Leopold's privately run Congo Free State.
 It added Rwanda and Burundi as League of Nations mandates from the former German Empire in 1919.
-The colonies remained independent during the war, while Belgium itself was occupied by the Germans.
+The colonies remained independent during the war, while Belgium was occupied by the Germans.
 There was no serious planning for independence, and exceedingly little training or education provided.
 The Belgian Congo was especially rich, and many Belgian businessmen lobbied hard to maintain control.
 Local revolts grew in power and finally, the Belgian king suddenly announced in 1959 that independence was on the agenda – and it was hurriedly arranged in 1960, for country bitterly and deeply divided on social and economic grounds.

-The Netherlands
+Netherlands

-The Netherlands, a small rich country in Western Europe, had spent centuries building up its empire.
-By 1940 it consisted mostly of the Dutch East Indies (now Indonesia).
-Its massive oil reserves provided about 14 percent of the Dutch national product and supported a large population of ethnic Dutch government officials and businessmen in Jakarta and other major cities.
+The Netherlands had spent centuries building up its empire.
+By 1940 it consisted mostly of the Dutch East Indies, corresponding to what is now Indonesia.
+Its massive oil reserves provided about 14 percent of the Dutch national product and supported a large population of ethnic Dutch government officials and businessmen in Batavia (now Jakarta) and other major cities.
 The Netherlands was overrun and almost starved to death by the Nazis during the war, and Japan sank the Dutch fleet in seizing the East Indies.
 In 1945 the Netherlands could not regain these islands on its own; it did so by depending on British military help and American financial grants.
-By the time Dutch soldiers returned, an independent government under Sukarno, originally set up by the Japanese, was in power.
-The Dutch in the East Indies, and at home, were practically unanimous (except for the Communists) that Dutch power and prestige and wealth depended on an extremely expensive war to regain the islands.
+By the time Dutch soldiers returned, an independent government under Sukarno was in power, originally set up by the Empire of Japan.
+The Dutch both abroad and at home generally agreed that Dutch power depended on an expensive war to regain the islands.
 Compromises were negotiated, but were trusted by neither side.
 When the Indonesian Republic successfully suppressed a large-scale communist revolt, the United States realized that it needed the nationalist government as an ally in the Cold War.
 Dutch possession was an obstacle to American Cold War goals, so Washington forced the Dutch to grant full independence.
-A few years later, Sukarno Nationalize all Dutch East Indies properties and expelled all ethnic Dutch—over 300,000—as well as several hundred thousand ethnic Indonesians who supported the Dutch cause.
+A few years later, Sukarno nationalized all Dutch East Indies properties and expelled all ethnic Dutch—over 300,000—as well as several hundred thousand ethnic Indonesians who supported the Dutch cause.
 In the aftermath, the Netherlands prospered greatly in the 1950s and 1960s but nevertheless public opinion was bitterly hostile to the United States for betrayal.
-Washington remained baffled why the Dutch were so inexplicably enamored of an obviously hopeless cause.
+The Dutch government eventually gave up on claims to Indonesian sovereignty in 1949, after American pressure.
 The Netherlands also had one other major colony, Dutch Guiana in South America, which became independent as Suriname in 1975.